lostatc/markdown.css/README.md

 This repository contains a collection of CSS stylesheets for rendering markdown files as pretty PDFs via Pandoc/Weasyprint.

-To render a markdown file with the `beryl` theme using Pandoc:
+To render a markdown file with the Beryl theme using Pandoc:

 ```shell
 pandoc --pdf-engine weasyprint --css ./themes/beryl.css -o output.pdf input.md